dswho2/Ising-Model/README.md

 # Ising-Model

-A simulation of the Ising Model of ferromagnetism using Python
+A simulation of the Ising Model of ferromagnetism using Python.
+Ising model is implemented with a Monte Carlo method, the Metropolis-Hastings algorithm.

 <img src="https://user-images.githubusercontent.com/20306067/184579222-d0391107-180a-4432-9ea6-3a20f7e5c70b.png" width="600" height="350"/>